Hemingway's old summer water, Bay View's gingerbread cottages, the Gaslight District at dusk. Petoskey is Michigan in its Sunday best.

 Our ranked list, with the one-sentence verdict on each.

-Forty-three rooms on orchard grounds with an indoor pool — the locals' answer to a quiet weekend in town.
+Forty rooms on orchard grounds with an indoor pool, the locals' answer to a quiet weekend in town.

-Downtown Petoskey and the Gaslight District put you within walking distance of Symons General Store, the bayfront, and the better restaurants — Stafford's Perry Hotel is the in-town flagship here, and Apple Tree Inn sits a short walk from Bay Front Park.
-Bay View, immediately east of downtown, is the 1875 Methodist Chautauqua colony — gingerbread cottages, narrow lanes, and Stafford's Bay View Inn at its centre; this is the area for an anniversary or a Victorian summer fantasy.
-Bay Harbor, six minutes west along the lakeshore, is the resort village built around the Inn at Bay Harbor and Bay Harbor Yacht Club — five miles of private Lake Michigan shore, a Links course, and a marina that fills with sailboats by mid-June.
-Harbor Springs, fifteen minutes north across the bay, is the upscale waterfront village — Stafford's Pier sits at its harbour edge.
+Downtown Petoskey and the Gaslight District put you within walking distance of Symons General Store, the bayfront, and the better restaurants, Stafford's Perry Hotel is the in-town flagship here, and Apple Tree Inn sits a short walk from Bay Front Park.
+Bay View, immediately east of downtown, is the 1875 Methodist Chautauqua colony, gingerbread cottages, narrow lanes, and Stafford's Bay View Inn at its centre; this is the area for an anniversary or a Victorian summer fantasy.
+Bay Harbor, six minutes west along the lakeshore, is the resort village built around the Inn at Bay Harbor, with five miles of private Lake Michigan shore, a Links course, and a marina that fills with sailboats by mid-June.
+Harbor Springs, fifteen minutes north across the bay, is the upscale waterfront village, worth the crossing for a harbour-side dinner at Stafford's Pier (a restaurant, not lodging) even if you sleep back in Petoskey.
 Boyne Mountain, twenty-five minutes south in Boyne Falls, is the ski-in answer for winter trips; Mountain Grand Lodge anchors the village.

-A standard summer room in downtown Petoskey runs $189–$329 per night at Hampton Inn or Apple Tree Inn.
-The historic boutique tier — Stafford's Perry, Stafford's Bay View, Crooked Tree — sits at $245–$329.
-Bay Harbor luxury (Inn at Bay Harbor, Bay Harbor Yacht Club) runs $429–$699 in peak summer, with suites and cottage rooms climbing from there.
-Boyne Mountain ski week pricing at Mountain Grand Lodge runs $329–$549 for one-bedroom suites, with cheaper midweek rates in January and early March.
+A standard summer room in downtown Petoskey runs $189, $329 per night at Hampton Inn or Apple Tree Inn.
+The historic boutique tier, Stafford's Perry and Stafford's Bay View, sits at $245, $329.
+Bay Harbor luxury (Inn at Bay Harbor) runs $429, $699 in peak summer, with suites and cottage rooms climbing from there.
+Boyne Mountain ski week pricing at Mountain Grand Lodge runs $329, $549 for one-bedroom suites, with cheaper midweek rates in January and early March.
 Fall foliage weekends (last week of September through second week of October) command summer-equivalent rates.
-Winter rates outside ski week are typically the lowest of the year — May and November lower still.
+Winter rates outside ski week are typically the lowest of the year, May and November lower still.

 Standard American tipping applies.
-Bellhop or porter receiving luggage: $2–5 per bag.
-Housekeeping: $5–10 per day, left daily on the pillow rather than at the end of the stay.
-Concierge for a difficult dinner reservation or last-minute Boyne lift tickets: $10–20.
-Valet parking at Inn at Bay Harbor: $3–5 on retrieval.
-In hotel restaurants, 18–20% on the pre-tax bill is the local norm; smaller B&Bs like Crooked Tree typically include service in the rate but a $10–20 thank-you to the innkeeper at departure is appreciated.
+Bellhop or porter receiving luggage: $2, 5 per bag.
+Housekeeping: $5, 10 per day, left daily on the pillow rather than at the end of the stay.
+Concierge for a difficult dinner reservation or last-minute Boyne lift tickets: $10, 20.
+Valet parking at Inn at Bay Harbor: $3, 5 on retrieval.
+In hotel restaurants, 18, 20% on the pre-tax bill is the local norm; smaller inns typically include service in the rate, but a $10, 20 thank-you to the innkeeper at departure is appreciated.

 Other destinations worth your consideration.